NielOk/diffusion_from_scratch/neural_network_module/README.md

 Module built from scratch for flexible definition of neural networks.
+This module is weight-centric, meaning in general, weights are treated as rows and inputs as columns.